rwc1009/Project/Final Project.md

 ```

 Copy the file and go to the website https://www.ebi.ac.uk/Tools/msa/mview/
-Paste the data into the text box and set the input to DNA
+Paste the data into the text box and set the input to DNA.
 Click submit and view results